MatheusRich/matheusrich.github.io/_drafts/kitchen-sink.md

 way, when a piece of code is not that great, expect it to influence similar instances.
 To prevent this we must resist inertia.
 Yeah, it's easy just to follow what everyone's been doing, but this approach won't work forever.

+How to do this?
+Following the [boy-scout rule][b-rule] "always leave the code behind in a better state than you found it" helps to create a good mindset for it.
+We'll think twice before just adding a new line of that huge method or nesting another `if/else` statement.

-How to do it?
-Don't just add a new line of that huge method.
-Don't nest another `if/else` statement.
-Don't be afraid to create a small class or extract a small private method.
-There's no problem with that.
-Did you touch a function?
-How can you improve it?
+This rule helps us not to be afraid of taking small actions to improve the code.
+Did we touch a function?
+How can we improve it?
 Does it have tests?

-Did you just understand a piece of spaghetti code?
-Don't keep it to yourself!
-Materialize this knowledge in the code by renaming variables, functions, extracting small methods to clarify intention, etc. Follow the [boy-scout rule][b-rule] and always leave the code behind in a better state than you found it.
+Can we [use code to get rid of some comments][comments]?
+When we finally understand _that_ piece of spaghetti code, we won't keep it to ourselves!
+We have to materialize this knowledge in the code itself by renaming variables, functions, extracting small methods to clarify intention, etc. It costs us a bit today, but will save a ton of time for the next developers (that can be ourselves in 6 months).

 Those simple actions can be powerful in the long run!
 One glass a day, that pile gets smaller.
 You can even have some partners joining this quest!
 Soon enough, that sink will be shining, and when it is clean, no one will want to be the